Coronavirus: How to distinguish adjusting from non-adjusting post balance sheet events under UK GAAP

 A review of post balance sheet events is also important when assessing the basis on which the accounts are prepared.
 Entities are not permitted to prepare accounts on a going concern basis if management has determined after the balance sheet date that it either intends to:

-- liquidate the entity; or
+- liquidate the entity;

-- cease trading, or that it has no realistic alternative but to do so.
+or that it has no realistic alternative but to do so.

 FRS 102 states that a deterioration in operating results and financial position after the balance sheet date may indicate a need to consider whether the going concern assumption is still appropriate.
 If management determines that the going concern assumption is no longer appropriate, FRS 102 considers the effect to be so pervasive that a fundamental change in the basis of accounting is required ie, the accounts must not be prepared on the going concern basis.